discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 If you are still struggling to maintain <Boon name="Alacrity"/> or have low <Attribute name="Agony Resistance"/>, you may want to use it more frequently during the combat or simply take some Ritualist gear for some extra <Attribute name="Boon Duration"/>.

-Compared to a full dps <Specialization name="Scourge"/>, you are supposed to use <Skill name="Sand Cascade" /> on cooldown.
-Therefor it can be mandatory to play <Skill name="Summon Shadow Fiend"/> or <Skill name="Spectral Grasp"/> as your third utility choice, for additional Life Force generation.
+Unlike a full dps <Specialization name="Scourge"/>, you are should to use <Skill name="Sand Cascade" /> off cooldown.
+You will want to play <Skill name="Summon Shadow Fiend"/> or <Skill name="Spectral Grasp"/> as your third utility choice, for additional Life Force generation.

-<Skill name="Desiccate"/> would be necessary if your group lacks <Boon name="Fury"/> or additional 8x <Boon name="Might"/> and provides Life Force as well.
+<Skill name="Desiccate"/> is an alternative if your group lacks <Boon name="Fury"/> or will benefit from th  8 stacks of <Boon name="Might"/> and provides Life Force as well.

-Apart from this take the following traits in the <Specialization name="Scourge"/> traitline:
+The final change is to take the following traits in the <Specialization name="Scourge"/> traitline:
 <Traits traits1="Scourge" traits1Selected="Fell Beacon , Sandstorm Shroud, Desert Empowerment"/>
 ### Situational Traits
 #### Blood Magic